lijjumathew/AWS_Examples/README.md

 # AWS_Examples
-Repo that has AWS service examples.
+Repo that has AWS examples.